CopperEgg/apidocs/index.md

 ### Format of CURL Request

-The general format for the curl request in this.
+The general format for the curl request is described below.
 You can get the curl software from here - https://curl.haxx.se/

 curl -su <APIKEY>:U <HTTP/HTTPS>://api.copperegg.com/v2/alerts/definitions.json